h3r/skillgoblin/README.md

 ### Adding New Courses

 1. Create a new folder under `data/content/` with your course name
+2. Inside this folder, create a `course.json` file following the structure defined above
-2. Create subfolders for each lesson and add your video files
+3. Create subfolders for each lesson and add your video files
-3. The application will automatically detect the new course (no restart required)
+4. The application will automatically detect the new course (no restart required)

 ### Removing Courses